YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Polymorphism/README.md

 Polymorphism simply means occurring in more than one form.

+Polymorphism is the ability of an object to take on many forms.

 Polymorphism is an important concept of object-oriented programming.
 It simply means **more than one form.**

 **Polymorphism** is an object-oriented programming concept that refers to the ability of a *variable*, *function,* or *object* to take on *multiple* forms.